 If students want to travel to a country with a yellow travel advice, they are required to contact the International Office to discuss under which conditions travelling is possible.

-Because of the stricter and negative travel advice for the entire world, research projects abroad will be conditionally approved in ‘Osiris Stay Abroad’.
+Because of the stricter and negative travel advice for many countries in the world, research projects abroad will be conditionally approved in ‘Osiris Stay Abroad’.
 This means that the student has not yet received permission from the International Office to go abroad.
 Four weeks before the start of a research internship abroad, the International Office will assess, in consultation with the research project coordinator and based on the travel advice of the Ministry of Foreign affairs whether the student will receive permission to travel to the country in question.
 In case the travel advise is still negative (code orange or red), you will not receive permission to travel for your studies.

 Until you receive permission to travel for your studies, make sure not to make any financial arrangements.
 These costs will not be reimbursed.
 However, you can start arranging your logistics.

 Q: Will it be possible to start an internship after summer?

 A: According to our current regulations, yes, you may start an internship (outside UU/UMC).
 But we do not know how the COVID-19 situation is then.
 So please keep up to date and also consult your programme coordinator.